Skip to content

 4. Ann Patchett, 1963 - Present

-Ann Patchett’s works of literary fiction have been translated into more than thirty languages, and in 2014 she was awarded the Kenyon Review Award for Literary Achievement.
-Patchett is perhaps best known for her 2019 novel, The Dutch House, which was shortlisted for the 2020 Pulitzer Prize.
-The book tells the story of two siblings who grow up in a mansion house and how their lives unspool over five decades.
+Ann Patchett’s literary fiction has been translated into more than thirty languages, earning her the 2014 Kenyon Review Award for Literary Achievement.
+Her 2019 novel The Dutch House, shortlisted for the 2020 Pulitzer Prize, follows two siblings across five decades as their lives unfold around a mansion that shapes their destinies.

 5. Jess Walter, 1965 - Present